-IV B.Tech - I Semester (Code : 18CE701)
+CONSTRUCTION MANAGEMENT IV B.Tech - I Semester (Code : 18CE701)

-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment : 50 Semester End Exa minatior (3 Hours) 50
+Lectures 4 Tutorial ( ) Practical 0 Credits 3 Continuous l Continuous Internal Assessment : 50 Semester End Exa mination (3 Hours) 50

-Course Objectives: The subject provides
+COURSE OBJECTIVES : The subject provides

-- 1. To provide a knowledge on project failures, planning and scheduling of a project. - 2.
-Knowledge on network techniques like PERT, CPM and Cost Control. - 3.
-Exposure to the different types of Resources in Construction. - 4.
-Will provide importance of Quality control and Safety Management.
+CO1 : to provide a knowledge on project failures, planning and scheduling of a project.

+CO2 : have knowledge on network techniques like PERT,CPM and Cost Control.

+CO3 : exposure to the different types of Resources in Construction.

+CO4 : will provide importance of Quality control and Safety Management.

-Course Outcomes: At the end of the course student will be able to
+COURSE LEARNING OUTCOMES : At the end of the course student will be able to

-- 1. Acquire knowledge on project failures and basic concepts in planning like Bar Chart and Milestone charts. - 2.
-Prepare the network diagrams by using different techniques like PERT, CPM and can able to do cost management in the construction using cost control techniques. - 3.
-Get clear idea on different types of resources required for a project and their specifications. - 4.
-Express the importance of Quality and Safety in construction projects and good exposure to ISO standards.
+CLO1 : acquire knowledge on project failures an basic concepts in planning like Bar Chart and Milestone charts.

+CLO2 : Prepare the network diagrams by using different techniques like PERT, CPM and can able to do cost management in the construction using cost control techniques.

+CLO3 : get clear idea on different types of resources required for a project and their specifications.

+CLO4 : express the importance of Quality and Safety in construction projects and good exposure to ISO standards.